tri-cods/html-css/sections/06-links.md

 There is another technical difference between the two options above.

-## Relative vs. Absolute Links: When to use which
+## Relative vs. Absolute Links: When to Use Which One

 Use relative links when referring to pages on your own site.
 The main advantage of using relative links to pages on your site is that your site will not break if it is moved to a different folder or environment.